Karamo Brown: Career

 Starting in 2018, Brown shared some of his best advice about promoting self-esteem to students at multiple universities.

-In November 2019, Brown's children's book, I Am Perfectly Designed, written with Jason "Rachel" Brown and illustrated by Anoosha Syed, was published by Henry Holt.
-Jason said that the title of the book stemmed from Brown always saying it to Jason growing up.
+In November 2019, Brown published a children's book, I Am Perfectly Designed, written with his son Jason "Rachel" Brown, illustrated by Anoosha Syed, and published by Henry Holt and Company.
+Jason said that the title of the book is a phrase Brown often said to Jason growing up.

 In 2020, Karamo Brown teamed up with Honest Company alumni to create MANTL, a premium personal care brand for bald and or balding men.

 In 2020, Brown was named to the Ebony Power 100 List.

 He judged an episode of Is It Cake?, which premiered on Netflix in March 2022.

 Brown guest-hosted several episodes of Maury in the 2021–22 season.
 In March 2022, Brown was announced as host Maury Povich's successor; Povich retired and Brown hosted a new talk show for NBCUniversal Television Distribution, with Karamo starting recording in August and premiering September 19.

+In September 2022, Brown featured TikToker creators Chef Pii and Allured Beauty on the Karamo Show in response to Allured Beauty's discovery that Pii's Pink Sauce product was not safe for human consumption after getting it tested by a lab.
+Her discovery came after multiple similar accounts from other consumers.
+Brown received backlash for defending Chef Pii and criticizing Allured Beauty, with viewers pointing out that he was 'gaslighting' Allured Beauty during the episode.
+In February 2023, Brown released a follow-up segment in which he apologized to Alle for how the original "Pink Sauce" episode had been handled.